masneyb/weather-station/README.md

 - The RRD databases are used to show the historical readings and are recreated at the beginning of each hour.
-- The web page uses Javascript to download the various JSON files to provide a dashboard showing the current weather readings.
+- The web page uses Javascript to download the various JSON files to provide a dashboard showing the current sensor readings.
 The web page checks for updated JSON files on the server every 10 seconds.
 - The Apache webserver runs on the server and it only needs to serve out static files.